 The village is rich in history with several farms listed in the Doomsday Book.
-All Saints Church, with its Tudor tower, built in 1510 by a member of the Capel family, is a fine example of Tudor brickwork with an original wooden clock face hidden behind the present one.
+All Saints Church, with its Tudor tower, built in 1510 by a member of the Capel family, is a fine example of Tudor brickwork with an original wooden clock face hidden behind the present one and is Grade 1 listed.

-Many community groups organise activities for all age groups, further details are to be found on the Rayne Village web site.
+Many community groups organise activities for all age groups, further details are to be found on the Rayne Village Hall web site https://raynevillagehall.org.uk/ or Rayne FaceBook pages.

 The Parish Council is an elected tier of local government, representing the views of the electorate of Rayne at this local level.
 Further information on the work of the Parish Council will be found in other areas of our web site.
 We welcome comments to help us provide better information and services for those living within the parish of Rayne.
 Please click on the Contact Us link at the top of the page to send us an email with your comments.